 JENNY GRUMBLES KOZIOL

 Since realizing her passion in painting in 1994, she has created an impressionist style with loose brush strokes and an emphasis on light and color.
 There is never black on her palette.
-Her subject matter includes everything from children on the beach, home interiors, florals, and commissioned work.
-Jenny attributes much of her success to her mentor, the renowned Claudia Hartley of Arizona, and to gallery owner, Anne Irwin, of Atlanta.
+She uses color to make her own version of black paint.
+Her subject matter includes everything from children on the beach to home interiors, florals, and commissioned work.
+Jenny attributes much of her success to her mentor, the renowned Claudia Hartley, and to gallery owner, Anne Irwin, of Atlanta.

 Background: Studied oil painting under Clara Stovall at the Garrett Art Gallery in McKinney.
 (7 Years) Studied one semester under Janet Reynolds.
 Took drawing (MLA) at SMU.